Digestive Health

 Good digestion is the foundation of nearly every other aspect of health.
 When digestion is calm, energy, mood, immunity, and weight follow.

 Persian medicine considers strong digestion the cornerstone of vitality.
-Modern microbiome science is now confirming what tradition has long practiced.
+Modern microbiome (the community of bacteria living in your gut) science is now confirming what tradition has long practiced.

 Common symptoms & contributing factors